whlsxl/gql-generator-node/README.md

 ## Notes

-- As this tool is used for tests, it expands all of the fields in a query.
-There might be recursive fields in the query, so `gqlGenerator` ignores the types which have been added in the parent queries already.
 - Variable names are derived from argument names, so variables generated from multiple occurrences of the same argument name must be deduped.
-An index is appended to any duplicates e.g. `region(language: $language1)`.
+By default an subtree arguments are given path prefix (ex. can be found in dedupe description).

 > Code has been adopted from [modelo/gql-generator](https://github.com/modelo/gql-generator)

 ## Maintenance

 Please feel free open the issues!
 Although, current stage satisfy my application usage, I would be happy provide help and improvements if there will be need for it.

+---
+Happy hacking!